 - 700.2.
 A spell or ability is modal if it has two or more options in a bulleted list preceded by instructions for a player to choose a number of those options, such as "Choose one -."
 Each of those options is a mode.
 Modal cards printed prior to the Khans of Tarkir set didn't use bulleted lists for the modes; these cards have received errata in the Oracle card reference so the modes do appear in a bulleted list. - 700.2a The controller of a modal spell or activated ability chooses the mode(s) as part of casting that spell or activating that ability.
 If one of the modes would be illegal (due to an inability to choose legal targets, for example), that mode can't be chosen.
 (See rule 601.2b.) - 700.2b The controller of a modal triggered ability chooses the mode(s) as part of putting that ability on the stack.
 If one of the modes would be illegal (due to an inability to choose legal targets, for example), that mode can't be chosen.
 If no mode can be chosen, the ability is removed from the stack.
 (See rule 603.3c.) - 700.2c If a spell or ability targets one or more targets only if a particular mode is chosen for it, its controller will need to choose those targets only if he or she chose that mode.
 Otherwise, the spell or ability is treated as though it did not have those targets.
-(See rule 601.2c.) - 700.2d If an effect allows a particular mode to be chosen more than once and that mode requires a target, the same player or object may be chosen as the target for each of those modes, or different targets may be chosen. - 700.2e Some spells and abilities specify that a player other than their controller chooses a mode for it.
+(See rule 601.2c.) - 700.2d If a player is allowed to choose more than one mode for a modal spell or ability, that player normally can't choose the same mode more than once.
+However, a few modal spells include the instruction "You may choose the same mode more than once."
+If a particular mode is chosen multiple times, the spell is treated as if that mode appeared that many times in sequence.
+If that mode requires a target, the same player or object may be chosen as the target for each of those modes, or different targets may be chosen. - 700.2e Some spells and abilities specify that a player other than their controller chooses a mode for it.
 In that case, the other player does so when the spell or ability's controller normally would do so.
 If there is more than one other player who could make such a choice, the spell or ability's controller decides which of those players will make the choice. - 700.2f Modal spells and abilities may have different targeting requirements for each mode.
 Changing a spell or ability's target can't change its mode. - 700.2g A copy of a modal spell or ability copies the mode(s) chosen for it.
 The controller of the copy can't choose a different mode.
 (See rule 706.10.) - 700.3.
 Some effects cause objects to be temporarily grouped into piles. - 700.3a Each of the affected objects must be put into exactly one of those piles, unless the effect specifies otherwise. - 700.3b Each object in a pile is still an individual object.
-The pile is not an object. - 700.3c Objects grouped into piles don't leave the zone they're currently in.
+The pile is not an object.

+700.3c Objects grouped into piles don't leave the zone they're currently in.
 If cards in a graveyard are split into piles, the order of the graveyard must be maintained.